 Porcelain veneers continue to gain popularity due to their ability to create perfectly aligned teeth with translucent qualities of natural teeth using ceramic and porcelain materials.
 With porcelain veneers, you can smile with confidence once again.
 Let’s take a closer look at dental veneers.

 Veneers can be used to cover worn enamel and uneven tooth alignment or spacing.
-Veneers can also be used to correct:
+Dental veneers can also be used to correct:

 In just three simple dental visits, you achieve an improved smile with veneers.
 These visits include diagnosis and treatment planning, preparation, and bonding.